-Charming cobbled streets, fascinating history and plenty of photo-worthy landscapes to discover – a trip to Seville offers the perfect city break for those in search of sun.
+Charming cobbled streets, fascinating history and plenty of photo-worthy landscapes to discover – a holiday to Seville is perfect for those in search of sun and charm.

-Visit the city in the summer for scorching temperatures and bustling streets or take a trip around Easter to tie-in with some of Seville’s colourful festivals.
-If you prefer something quieter, opt for May when you’ll still be able to enjoy hot weather and that unmistakable scent of oranges lingering in the air.
+Visit the city in the summer for scorching temperatures or take a trip around Easter to tie-in with some of Seville’s colourful festivals (such as the Semana Santa de Sevilla, one of the largest religious processions in the world).
+If you prefer something quieter, opt for May when you’ll still be able to enjoy hot weather, less crowds, and that unmistakable scent of Seville oranges lingering in the air.

 Increasingly popular with tourists, this area of the city is characterised by its whitewashed houses and meandering streets.
 Wander around small squares lined with orange trees, or sit outside one of the many bars and enjoy the view.
 Formerly the Jewish Quarter, you’ll stumble across a number of religious buildings, full of history and stories.